Central Coast (New South Wales): Theatre

-The area has three operating theatres.
-Laycock Street Theatre, located in North Gosford, has a proscenium arch configuration and seats 392 patrons.
-The venue also contains a multi-purpose space suitable for conferences, board meetings, annual general meetings, cabaret and small musical acts.
-The resident amateur theatre group, the Gosford Musical Society, currently contribute 5 shows a year.
+The area has four operating theatres.

+Laycock Street Community Theatre, opened in 1988 located in Wyoming next to Gosford, has a proscenium arch configuration and seats 396 patrons.
+The venue also contains a multi-purpose 100 capacity studio space suitable for cabaret performances, solo acts, events, conferences, meetings, other small performance acts.
+Across its long history of presenting performances on the Central Coast it has supported original work by locals as well as performances by some of Australia's leading theatre companies and commercial producers.
+The nearby local amateur theatre group, the Gosford Musical Society, currently contribute 5 musicals a year including two specifically for young performers.

+The Peninsula Theatre at Woy Woy features a 122-seat raked auditorium, 49m2 stage area and professional standard staging, lighting and sound capabilities.
+Local performing arts society Woy Woy Little Theatre uses The Peninsula Theatre as their key presenting venue for over 50 performances per year.

 The largest theatre on the Central Coast is The Art House, Wyong, which opened in May 2016 and replaced the old Wyong Memorial Hall which was used mainly by Wyong Musical Theatre Company and Wyong Drama Group.
 The Art House is a multipurpose venue with a 500-seat proscenium arch theatre with a 12m x 9m stage and automated fly tower as well as a 285m2 studio space with retractable tiered seating for 130 people and AV link to the main theatre.
 The Art House also features a 500m2 space suited to functions and events, as well as an exhibition wall ideal for visual art and photography displays.
-The opening of this venue saw a sudden growth in arts companies producing theatre in the region including Endless Night Theatre Company, Gosford Theatre Company, Nate Butler's Studio, Salt House Theatre Company, and the regions only youth theatre body, Jopuka Productions.
+The opening of this venue saw a sudden growth in arts companies producing theatre in the region including Endless Night Theatre Company, Nate Butler's Studio, Salt House Theatre Company, and the regions only youth theatre body, Jopuka Productions.

 In late 2018, the Elderslee Foundation purchased a large building along the Tuggerah Strait close to Wyong which has subsequently been renovated and repurposed into a community facility, including office facilities, hot desks, training rooms, a commercial kitchen and art exhibition space for use by the community and the Red Tree Theatre, a small adaptable space for forums, seminars, concerts, theatre rehearsals and productions.
 The Red Tree Theatre features a 144-seat ranked auditorium equipped with professional standard lighting and sound.

-The Peninsula Theatre at Woy Woy features a 122-seat raked auditorium, 49m2 stage area and professional standard staging, lighting and sound capabilities.